Indoor air quality is one of the most integral components of wellness, at home and at the workplace.

 Because there are so many VOCs, it’s impossible to monitor all of them continuously.
 Thus, a measurement known as TVOC was adopted to measure the overall amount of VOCs in a given space.

 Total volatile organic compounds (TVOC) is a group of VOCs used to represent the entire pool of pollutants.
-If you have an air quality monitor with volatile organic compound detection capabilities, you will see your readings in terms of TVOC, represented as a single measure in parts per billion (ppb) or milligrams per cubic meter (mg/m3).
+If you have an air quality monitor that can detect volatile organic compounds, you will see your readings in terms of TVOC, represented as a single measure in parts per billion (ppb) or milligrams per cubic meter (mg/m3).

-Unfortunately, TVOC isn’t uniformly defined in terms of which VOCs are included in it.
-Many standards list different VOCs in their TVOC grouping, or assign different weights when calculating TVOC.
-This can make the definition of TVOC difficult to parse, as we can’t say definitively what VOCs are being referenced (unlike ozone or CO2, where we are measuring for the presence of a specific molecule).
+TVOC isn’t uniformly defined in terms of which VOCs are included in it.
+Many standards list different VOCs in their TVOC grouping or assign different weights when calculating TVOC.
+This can make some of the literature and discussions around TVOC difficult to parse since we can’t say definitively what VOCs are being referenced (unlike ozone or CO2, where we are measuring for the presence of a specific molecule).

 Where Do VOCs Come From?